 Two covered shelters overlook the river invites visitors to stay and enjoy the beauty of the river and the Omaha skyline downstream.
-In addition to the boat ramp (currently closed), the 36-acre park includes horseshoe pits, archery range with an adjacent picnic shelter, equal access picnic table with checkerboard, playground and modern restrooms.
+In addition to the boat ramp the 36-acre park includes horseshoe pits, archery range with an adjacent picnic shelter, equal access picnic table with checkerboard, playground and modern restrooms.
 The park closes November through March.

-The park is opened during daylight hours, from sunrise to sunset unless otherwise posted.
+The park is open during daylight hours, from sunrise to sunset unless otherwise posted.
 Park hours are strictly enforced and any vehicles in the park after hours will result in vehicles being towed at the owner’s expense.

 Starting at $75.00More Info